kyma-project/api-gateway/docs/user/tutorials/01-80-migrate-v1beta1-to-v2/01-81-retrieve-v1beta1-spec.md

 # Retrieve the **spec** of APIRule in version `v1beta1`

-This tutorial shows how to obtain originally applied **spec** of APIRule in version `v1beta1`, when presented **spec** is empty in Kyma dashboard and through the `kubectl get` command.
+This tutorial explains how to retrieve the originally applied **spec** of an APIRule in version `v1beta1` when the displayed **spec** appears empty in the Kyma dashboard or when using the `kubectl get` command.

 ## Context
 APIRule version `v1beta1` is deprecated and scheduled for removal.
-Once the APIRule custom resource definition (CRD) unserves version `v1beta1`, the API server will no longer respond to requests for APIRules in this version.
-As a result, you will not be able to create, update, delete, or view APIRules in `v1beta1`.
+Once the APIRule custom resource definition (CRD) stops serving version `v1beta1`, the API server will no longer respond to requests for APIRules in this version.
+Consequently, you will not be able to create, update, delete, or view APIRules in `v1beta1`.

 This creates a migration challenge: if your APIRule was originally created using `v1beta1` and you have not yet migrated to `v2`, you may find that the **spec** is empty when viewed in the Kyma dashboard or via the `kubectl get` command.